-In accordance with federal law, CU Boulder does not discriminate on the basis of sex/gender in its educational programs and employment.
-Sexual assault, dating violence, domestic violence, and stalking are forms of sex/gender discrimination and, in addition to being violations of criminal law, are prohibited conduct under CU Boulder policy.
+In accordance with federal law, CU Boulder does not discriminate on the basis of sex or gender in its educational programs and employment.
+Sexual assault, dating violence, domestic violence, and stalking, in addition to being in violation of criminal law are prohibited conduct under CU Boulder policy.
+Any person can report potential violations of these policies by contacting the Office of Institutional Equity & Compliance (OIEC) by phone at (303)-492-2127 or by e-mail at CUREDOI COLORADO.EDU.

-1. Message from the Chancellor
+Message from the Chancellor